 The ancient Daoist philosopher, Chuang Tzu, was one of the most brilliantly witty thinkers of his day, and his work still is influential.
 He was born during the 4th century BCE, in the state of Meng (modern Honan).
 He was a contemporary of the Confucian scholar, Mencius.

 As a Daoist, Chuang Tzu believed the proper way to live was through non-action, or more simply, living without an intention in mind.
-When humans do not forge their own paths, they follow the way already laid out by the Dao.
+When humans do not forge their own paths, they follow the way already laid out by the Dao (the divine Way).
 His vision of a perfect government incorporated the same idea: he suggests the government should take minimal action and let things develop naturally.